 There is no way any aviation service provider can conduct daily operations without adopting some form of reactive risk management processes or strategies.
 You don't need a traditional safety program or an SMS to practice reactive risk management.

 Reactive risk management is easy to understand.
 Put out fires as they come up.
-The more fires, the more visible the safety team.
+The more fires, the more visible the safety team is.
 If you don't put out the fires, you won't be operating for long.